-The Facebook data science interview consists of multiple technical and business case questions.
-They are heavily focused on applying technical knowledge to business case scenarios.
-Facebook data scientists are heavily expected to work cross functionally and explore, analyze and aggregate large data sets to provide actionable information.
+The Facebook interview consists of multiple technical and business case questions, heavily focused on applying technical knowledge to business case scenarios.
+Facebook data scientists are expected to work cross functionally and explore, analyze, and aggregate large data sets to provide actionable information.

 Facebook Interview Questions

 Facebook interview questions generally fall into four main categories:

 - Modeling knowledge and applying data

 The technical screen will generally consist of one product question and one data analysis question.
 Be sure to prepare for both in order to move on to the onsite.